luckykadam/blog/_posts/2019-12-17-full-adder.md

 ## Further Reading

 You might be wondering, the way we added two numbers, resembles a lot with how recurrent neural networks work.
-In fact, we will be developing an RNN for the same task in the next experiment.
+In fact, we will be developing an RNN for the same task in the <a href="https://luckykadam.github.io/ml/2020/01/10/rnn-full-adder.html">next experiment</a>.

 Another experiment for half adder can be found at: <https://github.com/luckykadam/adder/blob/master/half_adder.ipynb>